1991 Andover tornado: Towanda–El Dorado

+After leaving Andover, the tornado continued to the northeast into more rural areas, producing F3-F4 level damage.
+Three miles northeast of Andover, the tornado reached its peak width of 0.4 miles (2,000 ft) wide.
+The tornado re-intensified to F4 intensity as it crossed over the Kansas Turnpike south of Towanda, where in the fields 1 mile south of town, the tornado produced "spectacular suction vorticies".
+At 7:10 p.m., the tornado passed within 0.5 miles of Towanda as it passed to the southeast at F2-F3 intensity.
+Farms and homes in this area were heavily damaged or destroyed, with one being completely leveled and one of the horses had to be rescued from a swimming pool.

+The tornado remained at F2-F3 intensity as it tracked over open fields west of El Dorado.
+In a field 4 miles west of the town, the tornado struck an oil tank that was full at the time.
+The tank was picked up and thrown at least 0.8 miles northeast before either being coming to a rest, or being destroyed.
+The tornado also destroyed 2 more oil tanks in the region as well.

+The tornado weakened further to F1 intensity, and damage became spotty as the tornado passed north of El Dorado.
+The tornado soon dissipated 5 miles north of town.

+The parent supercell then produced an F2 tornado on El Dorado Lake, which tracked northeastward, paralleling the Kansas Turnpike and impacting areas near Cassoday.

 Aftermath

-A newspaper produced in the aftermath of the tornado, dated to May 3, 1991.
+Snapped trees in Greenwich Heights, where the tornado produced F3-F4 damage.

 Andover and surrounding areas were heavily damaged by the tornado, which carved a 46 mi path through Sedgwick and Butler counties over a duration of one hour and twenty-five minutes.
 In Andover, the tornado directly impacted a mobile trailer park that had 244 homes in it; after the tornado only 39 of these homes could be recovered.
+Along the tornado's path through Andover, 102 housing units were destroyed.
+Hundreds of people were injured.
 Due to heavy damage, the Federal Emergency Management Agency (FEMA) designated much of the mobile home park and other areas as a federal disaster area.

 Damage

+F5 damage to a home in southern Andover.

 The tornado produced heavy damage along its track, including significant damage to residential areas and a swath of F5 damage in a mobile trailer park located in Andover.
 In a National Weather Service post-event document released in December 1991, the curators noted that "the mobile home devastation was some of the worst that this surveyor has ever seen".
 Most of the mobile homes located in the park were destroyed, many of which were swept away or were obliterated with only their metal frames still intact.

 Near El Dorado, the tornado lofted a full oil tank 0.8 mi; the oil tank was never recovered, and two more tanks were obliterated by the tornado as it moved through the area.